Teacher55555/DesktopCalculator/Readme.md

 `mvn exec:java -Dexec.mainClass="com.igridin.desktop_calculator.DesktopCalculator"`

-Версия 1.0-SNAPSHOT
+Version 1.0-SNAPSHOT
-Реализованные задачи:
+Implemented tasks:

-Стандартный калькулятор:
+Standard Calculator:
-- все функции стандартного десктопного Apple_кого калькулятора
+- all functions of the standard desktop Apple calculator
-- ограничение на ввод цифр
+- restriction on entering numbers
-- группировка цифр на разряды
+- grouping numbers into digits
-- масштабирование размера шрифта в зависимости от количества цифр
+- scaling the font size depending on the number of digits
-- форматирование результата, добавление экспоненты
+- result formatting, adding exponent
-- обработка ошибок (деления на ноль, лимита вычислений и т.д.)
+- error handling (divide by zero, calculation limit, etc.)
-- возможность ввода с клавиатуры
+- the ability to enter from the keyboard
-- стирание одного символа (BackSpace)
+- erasing one character (BackSpace)
-- работа с copy - paste
+- work with copy-paste

-Инженерный калькулятор
+Engineering Calculator
-- реализован алгоритм обратной польской записи
+- implemented reverse polish notation algorithm
-- ограничение на ввод цифр
+- restriction on entering numbers
-- группировка цифр на разряды
+- grouping numbers into digits
-- запись(чтение) значения в память(из памяти), индикатор использования памяти
+- write (read) value to memory (from memory), memory usage indicator
-- индикатор количества открытых скобок
+- indicator of the number of open brackets
-- защита от различных ошибок пользователя:
+- protection against various user errors:
-    - количество запятых в значении
+    - the number of commas in the value
-    - неправильная запись выражения (Например: 13123+34-)
+    - incorrect expression entry (For example: 13123+34-)
-    - автоматическая подстановка знака "*" и "(" при использовании тригонометрических функций в формате "*<функция>("
+    - automatic substitution of the sign "*" and "(" when using trigonometric functions in the format "*<function>("
-    - несогласованное количество скобок
+    - inconsistent number of brackets
-    - запрет на запись в память уравнения, разрешена запись только значения
+    - ban on writing to the memory of the equation, only the value is allowed to be written
-    - и т.д.
+    - etc.
-- возможность ввода с клавиатуры
+- the ability to enter from the keyboard
-- стирание одного символа (BackSpace) или функции полностью со скобкой
+- erasing one character (BackSpace) or function completely with bracket
-- обработка ошибок (деления на ноль, лимита вычислений и т.д.)
+- error handling (divide by zero, calculation limit, etc.)